-For FY2018, AHFC planned to have its goals align with its long-term plan.
+For FY2019, AHFC strove to ensure its goals aligned with its long-term plan.
 We believe that the inclusion of MTW and non-MTW activities clarifies our vision for AHFC and its subsidiary, ACAH.
-Accomplishments in the past fiscal year are shown in blue.
+Accomplishments in the past fiscal year include the following.